 - Simply run this detangling comb carefully from the ends of your synthetic hair up to return it to its tangle-free glory.

 To begin apply a gracious amount of shampoo to your synthetic hair and rinse it out.
 You will follow up, by using a leave-in conditioner, remembering not to get the conditioner on the roots.
-Applying conditioner to the roots or knots will loosen the hairs.
+Applying conditioner to the roots or knots will loosen the hair.

 Fibonacci Beauty Synthetic Hair Wig Shampoo comes highly recommended.
 This premium wig care solution cleanses, revitalizes, detangles, and removes residue.